 On a corner, next to some parked cars

-I feel the city of Paris and/or Leica Camera AG should put a display of some sort behind Gare Saint-Lazare with the story of the photograph, because nobody knows.
-My first days in Paris I was so busy getting to places that I walked right by the Saint-Lazara station without noticing the station and the (ironic) fact that several mornings I had been standing there, waiting for a green light, in the exact spot that Henri Cartier-Bresson stood 85 years ago.
+I feel the city of Paris and/or Leica Camera AG should put up a display of some sort behind Gare Saint-Lazare with the story of the photograph, because nobody knows.
+During my first days in Paris, I was so busy getting to places that I walked right by the Saint-Lazare station without noticing it, and (ironically) the fact that several mornings I had been standing there, waiting for a green light, in the exact spot where Henri Cartier-Bresson stood 85 years ago.

 No, that’s not Henri, but he’s standing in the exact line of view that Henri Cartier-Bresson stood 85 years ago.
 Or more likely, he might have been in the garden behind.